-Please name your document as such: (Agency Name or Initials)CoCNewFinAud_FY2022
+Please name your document as such: (Agency Name or Initials)CoCFinAud_FY2023

-14. Unique Issues (3000 Characters)

-Please explain any issue that may be unique to the items requested.

-15. Organizational Chart

-Please upload an organizational chart demonstrating the agency's administrative capacity and capacity to provide the proposed services.

-Please name your document as such: (Agency Name or Initials)HUDCoCNewOrgChart

-17. Board of Directors

-Please upload a current list of the agency's board of directors.
+- 14. Unique Issues (3000 Characters) Please explain any issue that may be unique to the items requested. - 15.
+Organizational Chart Please upload an organizational chart demonstrating the agency's administrative capacity and capacity to provide the proposed services.
+Please upload your document in the following format: .pdf Please name your document as such: (Agency Name or Initials)HUDCoCNewOrgChart - 16.
+Board of Directors Please upload a current list of the agency's board of directors.

-Please name your document as such: (Agency Name or Initials)HUDCoCNewBOD
+Please upload your document in the following format: .pdf Please name your document as such: (Agency Name or Initials)HUDCoCNewBOD

-18. Board of Directors Minutes

-Please upload a copy of the minutes for the three most recent board meetings.

-Please name your document as such: (Agency Name or Initials) HUDCoCNewBrdMinutes
+17. Board of Directors Minutes Please upload a copy of the minutes for the three most recent board meetings.
+Please upload your document in the following format: .pdf Please name your document as such: (Agency Name or Initials)HUDCoCNewBrdMinutes

-SECTION VI: 2022 LOCAL NEW PROJECTS REVIEW PROCESS
+SECTION VI: 2023 LOCAL NEW PROJECTS REVIEW PROCESS